 Notes from the Curator

 Cycads are a fascinating and ancient plant lineage, first appearing in the Permian Period around 280 million years ago.
 The Jurassic Period came to be known as the “Age of Cycads”, though this proved a misnomer as we now know that unrelated but very similar looking plants called Bennettites were actually the dominant vegetation of that era.
 We are fortunate to have a number of cycad genera native to Australia.
-Their massive ‘cones’ and seeds are indicative of the now-extinct megafauna which grazed upon them, and the First Nations people of Australia and around the world have a long history of using them for food and crafting materials.
+Their massive ‘cones’ and seeds are indicative of the now-extinct megafauna which grazed upon them, and the First Peoples of Australia and around the world have a long history of using them for food and crafting materials.
 Cycads are one of the most critically endangered groups of plants in the world today, and ex situ collections like our own are important for their conservation.